LearningToBurn/LearningToBurn.github.io/_lessons/Plan/Hazards and Assets.md

 _Q.
 Why is it important to check the boundaries before burning?_

 _Q.
 Why is it important to considering neighbouring lands other than the area being burnt?_

+### Learning outcome:
+Know why it is important to identify hazards, and how to mitigate damage to assets.